BenLalor/LTS_ComplianceSoftware_VanillaJavascript/README.md

 ## How to Install and Run the Project
 ou will need python 3.9.5 and sqlAlchemy to run this project.
 You can install python by visiting https://www.python.org/downloads/ .
 You can install sql Alchemy by visiting https://pypi.org/project/SQLAlchemy/ .

-## Where Ben Left Off:

-You are still building out the front end tables and javascript per the schema and mock-up.
-Schema and mock-up not included here for privacy concerns.